 Government grants for small businesses are available from the UK government, the Scottish Parliament, and the Welsh and Northern Ireland Assemblies.
-Each grant provider has its own departments and agencies which offer funding based on specific criteria and objectives.
-There are over 100 government bodies but the key organisations are:
+All publicly-funded schemes aim to encourage growth, bring wealth and create jobs.

 - Department of Business, Innovation and Skills

 - The Technology Strategy Board

 - Department for Environment, Food and Rural Affairs

 - Department of Enterprise, Trade and Investment – Northern Ireland

 - Business Scotland